thinkingoutloud55/Insight-DS-Project/README.md

 2).
 Customer acquisition

- This is a major challenge that every business faces.
+ They  are also the major challenges that every business faces.
 The credit card companies  face this challenge frequently due to the competition between various credit card companies.
 Therefore, it is imperative that credit card companies examine their customers' opinion about their product.
 Indeed, customer satisfaction is a recipe for attracting new customers.
 The insight gained from analyzing customer opinions  can be effectively used to develop a custom marketing strategy to positively shift perceptions and attract new customers.
 Furthermore, customers also want to entrust their financial future to a reliable credit card company as failure to do so can result in dispute and consequently account closure.
 To develop an effective marketing strategy, the company needs to collect feedbacks from customers by conducting online survey of its product or by using online reviews provided by the customers.

 ## What is CreditCardSnapshot?
 [CreditCardSnapshot](https://creditcardsnapshot.herokuapp.com/) is a web application that provides an overall customer satisfaction of each credit card (about 40 different cards) based on different categories such as Online Experience, Customer Service, Interest Rate, Cash Back and Reward Points, Travel Rewards, Build or Rebuild Credit, and User Recommendation.
 In other words, [CreditCardSnapshot](https://creditcardsnapshot.herokuapp.com/) provides actionable Insights to credit card companies based on customer reviews.
 Most importantly,  CreditCardSnapshot identifies these categories using unsupervised learning methods of [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [Topic Modeling](https://en.wikipedia.org/wiki/Topic_model) with [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).